The Gunny Sack

 slow cooker green bean casserole paper towel

 If you need to put the lid back on the slow cooker green bean casserole, drape a couple of paper towels over the slow cooker before adding the lid.
-This will help to keep the condensation off of the French fried onions.
+This will help to keep the condensation off of the French-fried onions.

 slow cooker green bean casserole with french fried onions on top

-Want More Holiday Dinner Recipes?
-Try These Next:
+More Holiday Dinner Recipes

 Slow Cooker Green Bean Casserole

-4.53 from 92 votes
+4.52 from 90 votes

 ↑ Click stars to rate!